Plan for good lighting design

 If you can control lights with a bank of switches, you may be able to turn off up to half of the lights and save considerable energy.
 Even if you have to rewire the lighting system to permit partial lighting, the payback from energy savings and increased lamp life may make the investment worthwhile.

-The LED lighting revolution is well on its way, with LED technology continually becoming more viable and less expensive.
+LED technology is continually becoming more viable and less expensive.
 The benefits of LED lighting include higher efficacy, longer service life, ability to dim and tune colours.

 These features could be used to reduce customers' energy use and demand, as well as the non-energy benefits such as improved health and productivity.
 The control networks could also be wireless, better suited for retrofits.